 Stick and Poke Tattoo in 9 Simple Steps

 Stick and poke tattoos, also called hand poked tattoos, homemade tattoos or DIY tattoos, can be done by anyone taking the right precautions and using the proper tattoo tools.
-Follow this step-by-step guide detailing how to stick and poke, and you’ll be totally safe.
+Here is a step-by-step guide detailing how to stick and poke.